dvkch/Polycam/Sources/SwiftPTZ/FuzzerResults.md

 Here are the detected commands, a cross next to it confirms we know it and implement it.

+Marks:

+- `X` means the command is known
+- `/` means we gave up on undertsanding it (reason should be written after the reply string)
+- ` ` means the command is still being explored

 Getters
 -------
 8x 01 00                  | X | StandbyMode(unknown 1 (0x00))